-Our historic, fully furnished farmhouse is available for
+Our historic farmhouse is no longer available for

 lots of wildlife, a pristine mountain river loaded with